kiyanmair/shift-sync/CONTRIBUTING.md

     Ensure that your changes work how you expect them to.
     At this point in time, there are no automated tests.

+1. **Format your code**

+    Run `go fmt` to format your Go files for consistency.
+    Most IDEs will do this for you if you have Go language features enabled.

 1. **Open a pull request**

    Once you're ready, open a pull request (PR) in this repository.